-If you were to be elected to county council, you would be a "public official" subject to the public contract restrictions in R.C.
-2921.42.
+Because there are contracts between the county and the program, the public contract restrictions in R.C.
+2921.42 would apply to you if you were to be elected to county council.
 See R.C.
 2921.01(A) (any elected officer of any political subdivision, including a county, is a "public official").
 R.C.
 2921.42(A)(3) states that no "public official" shall knowingly: